 In Haiti, the poorest country in the Western hemisphere, 55% of the population lives on less than $1 per day.
-Here the Salesian Missions of Don Bosco (SMDB) provides quality vocational training and education, providing skills to needy youth.
+Here the Salesian Missions provides quality vocational training and education, providing skills to needy youth.
 Yet young job seekers too often become disillusioned.
 Jobs are so scarce and employers usually require workers to provide their own tools.
 Through a partnership with ASAP, the TFE project will provide trade tool kits to SMDB graduates so they can put their skills to work to generate income or access employment.
+Click here for details.

-Alleviating poverty for youth in Haiti is only half the story.
-The heart of the TFE project is in Georgia.
-The volunteers, both young and old, that come-together to recycle tools and prepare kits, gain cross cultural understanding and insights into the real face of poverty.
+Connecting volunteers in GA to filling needs in Haiti is at the heart of the TFE project.
+Volunteers, both young and old, come-together to recycle tools and prepare kits, gain cross cultural understanding and insights into the real face of poverty.
 Some will discover the importance and value of recycling, while others will rediscover a sense of purpose.
 Young volunteers gain soft skills and learn hands-on skills shared from older volunteers.
 TFE provides a chance to pass on existing skills, make new friends and gain a sense of connection and service to the local and global community.

 This project is modeled after the successful UK based TFSR project.
 From 1995-2005 ASAP was TFSR’s Zimbabwe-based partner, receiving containers of life-changing tool kits and witnessing first-hand how each tool kit brought so much hope and self-reliance.